-The landscape is quite picturesque and is valued by visitors to Kowen Forest as well as the Friends of Glenburn, but there is no evidence that it is valued by the wider community or a cultural group.
+The landscape of the Precinct is quite picturesque and is valued by visitors to Kowen Forest as well as the Friends of Glenburn among several other groups, but there is no evidence that it is valued by the wider community or a cultural group.
 Additionally, woolsheds have an aesthetic that may be appreciated by many, but there is no evidence that this particular woolshed is valued for its aesthetic characteristics by the ACT community or a cultural group.